rust-lang/rust/text/0000-kinds-of-allocators.md

 (i.e. "parsed") by the GC (if that in fact ends up being necessary).

-This way, we can deploy an `Allocator` trait API today that does not provide the necessary reflective hooks that a GC wuold need to access.
+This way, we can deploy an `Allocator` trait API today that does not provide the necessary reflective hooks that a GC would need to access.

 Crates that define their own `Allocator` implementations without also claiming them to be GC-compatible will be forbidden from linking with